lizschley/number_six/scripts/documentation/update_process.md

 1. ParaDbUpdateProcessProd will raise an error if there is no lookup table (see Step One above)
 2. ParaDbUpdateProcessProd will raise an error if there are any add_* keys (explicit creates not allowed)
 3. Data is created in production, by looking up the development record (supplied by the Step One data retrieval that was run in development) with the unique key.
 If the record does not exist, it is created.
 4. Once the new record is found or created, the production primary key is added to the lookup table.
-When it comes time to process associations, we can create the associations using the production ids instead of the devlopment ids.
+When it comes time to process associations, we can create the associations using the production ids instead of the development ids.